 When you positively challenge your meal plan, you are not just complying to a meal plan because you have been told you have to — you are crushing it!

-Extreme hunger hit me early on, and suddenly when it did, the meal plan didn’t even make a dent.
+Extreme hunger hit me early on.
 I could have eaten the whole day’s food before breakfast and still be starving.
 This was a dilemma for me.
 I didn’t know what extreme hunger was.
 I didn’t know it is common in Anorexia recovery.
-I had been told by everything that I had read that a meal plan was the way to go.
 Nobody had ever said anything about what to do if suddenly I wanted to eat the entire contents of my fridge and freezer in one sitting.

-Sticking to my meal plan now felt maddeningly painful.
-I wanted to much more.
 I felt like I must be the greediest pig in the world.
-My eating disorder screamed at me that if I allowed myself to eat more than my meal plan I would balloon into obesity by tomorrow morning.
+My eating disorder screamed at me that if I allowed myself to eat more I would balloon into obesity by tomorrow morning.
 My eating disorder yelled that I would never stop eating if I let myself eat freely.
 My eating disorder told me I would develop Binge Eating Disorder overnight.
 My eating disorder told me this was what I got when I didn’t restrict and that the only way to control this insatiable hunger would be to restrict.